larrykluger/Register-Plus-Redux/readme.txt

 == Changelog ==
 = 3.6.21 =
-November 1, 2010 by radiok
+November 3, 2010 by radiok

+* Added ir_FA and it_IT translations
 * Fixed multiline email or admin responses breaking jQuery
 * Removed old responses from before jQuery that were now hidden
 * Changed logo title to not include empty blog description